Conducting an HR assessment

 Gather documentation

-Collect all your current HR policies, procedures, forms, and records.
+Gather all current HR policies, procedures, forms, and records.
 This may include:

-- Employee handbooks, job descriptions, performance review templates, onboarding and training materials, and others
+- Employee handbooks, job descriptions, performance review templates, and onboarding and training materials.

-- Feedback from employees gathered through surveys, focus groups, or interviews.
-These will help you understand what's working well and what could improve
+- Feedback from employees gathered through surveys, focus groups, or interviews (to help you understand what's working and what could improve)

 Review compliance requirements